+packable for larger restorations and extremely

-Finishing and polishing was carried out, initially with Sof-Lex discs followed by the Kulzer Venus Supra finishing and polishing system, with a final polish using diamond paste.
+in accordance with the manufacturer's instructions.
+Kulzer Venus Pearl A2 shade was selected for the transitional composite bonding and Kulzer Signum liquid modelling resin was chosen to enhance The patient returned the following day for bonding of the upper arch, which was performed quadrant by quadrant in a similar alternate method.
+Finishing and polishing were carried out, initially Finishing and polishing were carried out, initially with Sof-Lex discs followed by the Kulzer Venus Supra finishing and polishing system, with a final polish using diamond paste.
 The patient was provided with a hard acrylic splint to wear at night to prevent damage to the transitional bonding.

-Goal achieved with minimally invasive approach

-The minimally invasive treatment was intended to be a transitional plan, delivering improved aesthetics and balanced occlusion, to help prevent further tooth wear (figs 11 to 13).
-It was approached as a 'road test' for the patient's new bite, with a view to further treatment in the longer term which may involve indirect, laboratory-made restorations (fig 14).
+Goal achieved with minimally invasive approach The minimally invasive treatment was intended to be a transitional plan, delivering improved aesthetics and balanced occlusion, to help prevent further tooth wear (Figures 11 to 13).
+It was approached as a 'road test' for the patient's new bite, with a view to further treatment in the longer term, which may involve indirect, laboratorymade restorations (Figure 14).
 The patient's nervous disposition introduced an additional challenge to the case.
 He did not want the buccal composites replaced at that time, which was one of the compromises that had to be worked around when designing the treatment plan.
 Crown replacement and closure of the interdental spaces may be considered in the future and occlusion will need regular monitoring.

-Whilst the patient's immediate goal of improving his smile has been achieved, our aim is to work with him to maintain function and aesthetics and avoid chipping.
-Future planning needs to account for potential wear and tear, possible staining and maintenance of function if adjustments are required.
+While the patient's immediate goal of improving his smile has been achieved, our aim is to work with him to maintain function and aesthetics and avoid chipping.
+Future planning needs to account for potential wear and tear, possible staining and maintaining function if adjustments are required.
 However, the transitional restorations are currently stable.
 The outcome was excellent from the patient's perspective; his objective was achieved of attaining an improved smile with minimal intervention.
-He was incredibly pleased with the aesthetic effect and nowadays tends to smile more freely (fig 15).
+He was incredibly pleased with the aesthetic effect and nowadays tends to smile more freely (Figure 15).
+D 020 8904 9440 nishandixit@hotmail.com www.bluecourtdental.com was intended to be a transitional plan, delivering improved aesthetics and balanced occlusion, to help prevent further tooth wear The minimally invasive treatment

+Figure 15: The patient was incredibly pleased with the aesthetic effect and nowadays tends to smile more freely